 The museum is beautifully curated in the style of a house with artistic wall hangings and design features.
 It’s nothing at all like the stale glass-cabinet museum you might expect and you can get around the whole thing in less than an hour.
 A MUST-DO for anyone visiting Dubin.

-My trip to Dublin was short but extremely sweet.
+My 24 Hours in Dublin was short but extremely sweet.
 It was my first time to this city and it exceeded all my expectations.
 Dublin is a place of style, design, history and unmistakable Irish charm.
 The people are warm, friendly and proud of where they live and there is so much more to this city than pubs and Guinness.
 Last weekend has left me wanting more and I will definitely be planning another trip back when my feet begin to feel the itch again.

 Want to read more about my trip to Dublin?
 Check out my Westbury Dublin Hotel Review